atait/kicad-python/README.md

 ### Warning

-This library is under development and requires a fairly recent (daily) build of KiCad.
-It may not work with stable versions.
+This library and kicad API itself are under development.
+It has been tested for pcbnew plugins and shell with python 2 and 3.
+Standalone processing requires a python 3 build of kicad, which is currently only released for Linux.
+This has not been tested with kicad v6, although it should adapt to the v6 programming framework without modification, to the extent that v6 is backwards compatible.

 ## Description
 KiCAD and `pcbnew` expose a python API that allows plugins and other procedural processing of PCB layouts.
 There are limitations of using this API directly: [its documentation](https://docs.kicad.org/doxygen-python/namespacepcbnew.html) is empty and outdated; it is a clunky SWIG/C-style API with custom datatypes for things like lists; and it exposes too much functionality on equal footing.